brunosollar/BrunoSollar/README.md

 # About me:

-I'm a back-end developer, and in my free time I like to work on random projects.
+I'm a enthusiastic back-end developer, and in my free time I like to work on random projects.

 # Languages and Tools: